jaanvi02/Text_Summarizer/README.md

 1. Enter some text
 2. Select the length
+3. Choose language
-3. Select Summarize
+4. Select Summarize

 And you're good to go!

 ## What this is and what it isn't
 The app lets you:\
-✅ Summarize English-language text\
+1. Summarize English-language text\
-✅ Find the _key_ sentences that best represent the topic of the data\
+2. Find the _key_ sentences that best represent the topic of the data\
-✅ Use simple math through term frequency (with some weighting) to gain and understanding of the text\
+3. Use simple math through term frequency (with some weighting) to gain and understanding of the text\

-The app isn't:\
-❌ An abstractive text summary - meaning it doesn't glean new meaning from the text\
-❌ The best solution out there (sadly!)\
-❌ An ordered solution (i.e., the order of the text isn't taken into account), which may result in some odd behavior